daleysoftware/redis-debian/README.md

 Where

-* redis-repository-directory: the directory where your redis repo is located.
+* name = the control name for the debian.
-* name: the control name for the debian.
+* debian = the version of the debian.
-* debian: the version of the debian.
+* desc = text that will be appended to the control description.
-* description: appended to the standard redis description.
+* repo = the directory where your redis repo is located.

 Enjoy!